Digby Brown welcome announcement on mesothelioma victims, call on DWP to extend new scheme

 cannot recover damages at all or can only recover a proportion of the damages they are due because an employer or insurer cannot be traced.

 “Extending the scheme to other conditions and injuries would mean finally that the insurance industry would be taking full responsibility for those people whose lives have been permanently blighted simply by going to work.”

 Mesothelioma is a fatal cancer of the lining of internal organs, notably, the lungs, and almost always arises from exposure to asbestos.

-Ruth Bertram discusses Industrial Disease cases in one of the videos on the Digby Brown YouTube Channel.
-Click here to view the video.
+Our industrial disease solicitor discusses Industrial Disease cases in one of the videos on the Digby Brown YouTube Channel.

 Complete our enquiry form and we will strive to reply within 24 hours